Travels with the feel good factor

 Matang Wildlife Centre, Kubah National Park, Borneo

 Home (or Matang Wildlife Centre as it is formally known) is situated in Kubah National Park on the outskirts of Kuching in Borneo.
-The centre is unique in its efforts to rescue and rehabilitate any and all protected endemic wildlife, including the orang-utan.
+The center is unique in its efforts to rescue and rehabilitate any and all protected endemic wildlife, including the orangutan.
 The ethos is true ecotourism, with conservation at its heart.

-Myself and Leo head The Orang-Utan Project, and work with a group of dedicated staff from the local community who care for each new arrival (and the old-timers!) with the patience and love they would give to their own child.
-Volunteers regularly visit the centre too, paying us money to give their time to help: mucking out, building new enclosures, hiding fruit and the like.
+Myself and Leo head The Orangutan Project, and work with a group of dedicated staff from the local community who care for each new arrival (and the old-timers!) with the patience and love they would give to their own child.
+Volunteers regularly visit the center too, paying us money to give their time to help: mucking out, building new enclosures, hiding fruit and the like.

-The Centre practises responsible primate tourism and would love to see this as the only model of primate tourism.
+The Centre practices responsible primate tourism and would love to see this as the only model of primate tourism.
 No hands-on work with the animals is permitted by anyone outside the full time staff at Matang.
 The infection risk and negative impact on their rehabilitation is too great.
-Nevertheless even after just a few hours at the sanctuary you realise what great characters they are!
+Nevertheless even after just a few hours at the sanctuary you realize what great characters they are.

-Fees paid by visitors to The Orang-Utan Project (whether visiting Matang for the day or for weeks on end) enable such endeavours, and also pay for the construction of facilities, employment of local staff, provision of high levels of animal welfare, and the research and development of wider conservation ventures.
-Essentially, visitors to the centre provide all the animals here with a better quality of life in the short term, and a better chance of rehabilitation in the long term.
+Fees paid by visitors to The Orangutan Project (whether visiting Matang for the day or for weeks on end) enable such endeavors, and also pay for the construction of facilities, employment of local staff, provision of high levels of animal welfare, and the research and development of wider conservation ventures.
+Essentially, visitors to the center provide all the animals here with a better quality of life in the short term, and a better chance of rehabilitation in the long term.